-Welcome to another Wacky Wednesday project.
+Welcome to another Wacky Workshops project.
 This week I have some super cute and fabulous jewellery crafts, some that can be done in literally seconds!

 The projects include some cute Christmas earrings made out of cardboard, a ridiculously easy necklace and bracelet using headbands, and how to turn kid art into wearable bling.